 The fabulous range of drinking establishments in Wellington are seemingly endless.
 Hashigo Zake(opens in new window) is one of the best underground ‘cult’ beer bars in the country.
 Staffed by a collection of moustached craft-beer enthusiasts and decorated in a unique Japanese-retro style, this bar is a one-stop shop for 200 different types of beer.
 It’s fitting given that the name “Hashigo Zake” means ‘pub crawl’ in Japanese.

-Black Dog is another great place to drink down the far end of Courtenay Place.
+Black Dog(opens in new window) is another great place to drink at Cuba Street.
 While slightly out of the main ‘party zone’, it’s a great spot for a quiet brew and the staff love to experiment with their different beers.
 If you’d like to taste a variety on tap, they do beer flights for $22.

 Discover the Wellington laneways and one of the capital's favourite craft beer spots, Golding's Free Dive(opens in new window).
 Golding's has an ever-changing craft beer list from around New Zealand as well as a handful of international beers.
 Order a pizza from Pizza Pomodoro(opens in new window) across the laneway and enjoy it with your beer.